The used file transfer protocol is SFTP.

 The files with a name that contains a _DUPLICATE, _ERROR suffix or the “.gz” extension are ignored.

-Invalid files are stored in the depot folder until they are deleted by the merchant or automatically.
+Invalid files are stored in the depot folder until they are deleted by the Merchant or automatically purged.

-When a valid file is processed, the input file (REQ) is moved to the id directory.
+When a valid file is processed, the request file (REQ) is moved to the id directory.

 A response file (ANS) is created in the id directory.

 If an anomaly is detected while the files are processed, a warning e-mail is sent to the merchant.

 All the times indicated in this document are based on Paris local time.